How IoT Brings the Smart City Future to the Present

 IoT-based devices produce a lot of data.
 Hence, they need a place to store this data, but these devices usually have limited storage, performance capabilities, and power supplies.
 This is where cloud computing comes in.

-The cloud offers shared resources, such as network, storage, software, and servers.
+The cloud offers shared resources, such as networks, storage, software, and servers.
 Smart cities can store the data collected by IoT sensors in the cloud’s unlimited storage.
 Cloud services and smart city cloud platforms also enable city officials to embed IoT data within IoT-connected electronic devices.

 If you want to learn more about IoT and cloud computing, check out our article on IoT and the Cloud.